EXPORT TRADE

 THE SOURCES OF EXPORT TRADE INFORMATION

-1. Board of external trade (BET): Provides trade information to both local traders and firm intending to buy goods from within the country.
+1. Board of External Trade (BET): Provides trade information to both local traders and firms intending to buy goods from within the country.

-2. Chamber of commerce: This institution can give important information to intending exporters on firms and individuals who want to buy good from the country.
-Example in Tanzania chamber of commerce, industry and agriculture (TCCIA).
+2. Chamber of Commerce: This institution can give important information to intending exporters on firms and individuals who want to buy goods from the country.
+Example in Tanzania: Chamber of Commerce, Industry and Agriculture (TCCIA).

 3. Consular offices: Can give intending exporters a list of individuals and firms wishing to buy products from the country.

-4. International exhibition: Through which traders can exhibit their products and explain their merits to prospective customers who can place big orders.
+4. International exhibitions: Through which traders can exhibit their products and explain their merits to prospective customers who can place big orders.

-5. Ministries: In Tanzania we have the ministry of commerce and industries through its department of external trade which is responsible for promoting exports in the international market.
-I.e. from this department prospective exporter can get useful information on what to export.
+5. Ministries: In Tanzania, we have the Ministry of Commerce and Industries through its Department of External Trade which is responsible for promoting exports in the international market.
+From this department, prospective exporters can get useful information on what to export.

 6. Other sources like:

-Every country has its own procedures in exporting goods but having the same use of documents.
-In Tanzania the following procedures must be carried into force
+Every country has its own procedures in exporting goods but uses similar documents.
+In Tanzania, the following procedures must be carried out:

 A. PRELIMINARY PROCEDURES

-An indent is an International order which states the exactly details of the goods required, date of delivery, shipment instructions methods of setting debs.
+An indent is an international order which states the exact details of the goods required, date of delivery, shipment instructions, and methods of settling debts.

 B. EXPORT SHIPMENT PROCEDURES

-After the exporter is satisfied with credit worthiness of the intended importer he makes arrangement for the shipping of goods.
+After the exporter is satisfied with the creditworthiness of the intended importer, he makes arrangements for the shipping of goods.

--Receipt of the goods by the ship caption or his assistant.
+• Receipt of the goods by the ship captain or his assistant.

 C. SECURING PAYMENT PROCEDURES